Gallerie dell'Accademia: Collection

 The collection includes Leonardo da Vinci's drawing of the Vitruvian Man, which is displayed only rarely as the work, being on paper, is fragile and sensitive to light.
-In 2019, the Musée du Louvre in Paris requested the loan of the drawing for its exhibition of works by Leonardo.
+In 2019, the Louvre in Paris requested the loan of the drawing for its exhibition of works by Leonardo.
 The request was refused by a cultural heritage group.
 A court tribunal in Venice, however, decided that the work would suffer no ill effects if shipped with great care and displayed under controlled conditions.
 The work was, therefore, part of the Louvre's exhibition from 24 October 2019 to 24 February 2020.